(615) 219-9181

 It does not account for customer retention

-With the AIDA model, the major focus is all about getting the customer to purchase a product.
+With the AIDA model customer journey, the major focus is all about getting the customer to purchase a product.
 However, in today’s world, retaining ideal customers and getting recommendations from them is a key part of business growth and development.

 To address this, a more complete model called the AIDAR model, has been proposed.
 The R in AIDAR stands for Retention.